gardenlinux/gardenlinux-nvidia-installer/README-developers.md

    to the NVIDIA driver minor/patch versions in precompiled images.
 - `PATCH` version is incremented when new versions of Garden Linux are supported without any other changes to the image or the Helm chart.
+- The version is not updated if there are only changes to the CI workflows, documentation or other non-functional changes that do not affect the built image or Helm chart.

 The CI process will automatically create a new release when changes are merged to `main` for minor and patch versions.
 Major versions will be released manually when needed.
 If follows that **breaking changes should be merged to a separate